Gene Pitney: Later career

 Pitney's last hit on the UK charts came in 1989, after an absence of 15 years, when he and Soft Cell singer Marc Almond recorded a duet version of "Something's Gotten Hold of My Heart" by British writers Roger Cook and Roger Greenaway.
-The song had been a UK No. 5 for Pitney in 1967.
-The duet brought him his first UK No. 1, in late January 1989.
-The single remained at the top for four weeks, and also went to No. 1 in Germany, Finland, Switzerland and Ireland.
+The song had been a UK no. 5 for Pitney in 1967.
+The duet brought him his first UK number one, in late January 1989.
+The single remained at the top for four weeks, and also went to number one in Germany, Finland, Switzerland and Ireland.
 Pitney and Almond appeared on several episodes of Top of the Pops and the Terry Wogan television show in Britain.

 In 2000, Pitney sang harmony vocals on Jane Olivor's recording of his 1962 hit "Half Heaven – Half Heartache", which was released on her 'comeback' album Love Decides.

 On 18 March 2002, Pitney was inducted by singer Darlene Love into the Rock and Roll Hall of Fame.